KrishnenduGhorui/Optimization-budget-allocation-to-Ad-channels/Documentation/Feature selection & Engineering.md

 * Wrapper method Exhaustive feature selection techniue is used

-During modelling, based on p value also some features removed or added to model to have better model performance. (anova /chi square)
+* During modelling, based on p value also some features removed or added to model to have better model performance. (anova /chi square)

-Many records are excluded those have very important sensitive attributes missing, those shouldn’t be imputed by any means as those can mislead the prediction, training.
-(KNN imputation???)

-Record removal steps and corresponding reason are visualized in waterfall chart.
+Feature removal steps and corresponding reason are visualized in waterfall chart.

 **Feature engineering -**